An Individual Development Plan (IDP) helps graduate students and postdocs:

 Mentor seems reluctant to discuss your IDP

 - Do not assume that your mentor’s reluctance relates to you.
-He or she may not know about the process and you may need to educate your mentor about the value of the IDP.
+They may not know about the process and you may need to educate your mentor about the value of the IDP.

-- Remind your mentor that the university recommends that all graduate students and postdoctoral researchers utilize IDPs.
-Those graduate students and postdoctoral researchers supported by NIH and/or NSF funding are required to have an IDP.
+- Remind your mentor that the university recommends that all graduate students and postdocs utilize IDPs.
+Those graduate students and postdocs supported by NIH and/or NSF funding are required to have an IDP.
 Point out that your discussion will help meet that NIH/NSF requirement and a section of the annual NIH progress report.

 - Make it clear that the IDP is important to you.